KeyurPatel2312/Facial-Expression-Recognition/README.md

 # Facial-Expression-Recognition
-It is facial expression recognition model trained using convolutional neural network.
-Currently it's accuracy is 57%.
+It is facial expression recognition model trained using convolutional neural network based VGG16 model.
+The Model was trained and tested using FER2013 dataset having around 4000 images having different variations.
+The overall accuracy of the model is 71 ± 2%.